Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/tags.md

 ## Examples

 A tag is basically a rounded container that can contain some elements.
+It can be clickable and have a close button.

 {{< callout warning >}}
 Each tag version shouldn't be used aside another version of a tag.